1Hive/time-lock-app/README.md

 #### 🐲 Project stage: development

-The Redemptions app is still in development and hasn't been published to APM.
+The Deposits app is still in development and hasn't been published to APM.
 If you are interested in contributing please see our open [issues](https://github.com/1hive/deposits-app/issues).

 #### 🚨 Security review status: pre-audit